srid/ema/docs/guide/routes.md

     [] -> Just Index
     ["about"] -> Just About
     _ -> Nothing
+  -- The third method is used during static site generation.
+  -- This tells Ema which routes to generate .html files for. staticRoutes model =
+    [Index, About]
 ```

 (The `MyModel` type is explained in the [earlier section](guide/model.md)).